BearyNatural/SkillsJournal/ECS_Fargate_CWMetrics/README.md

     with module.ec2.aws_spot_instance_request.docker_image_builder,
     on ec2\ec2.tf line 43, in resource "aws_spot_instance_request" "docker_image_builder":
     43: resource "aws_spot_instance_request" "docker_image_builder" ...'
-- *The error message you're encountering indicates that there is no available EC2 Spot capacity that matches your request.
+- *The error message you're encountering indicates that there are no available EC2 Spot capacity that matches your request.
 This means that at the moment you tried to launch your Spot Instance, there were no spare resources available in the Spot pool that met your specified criteria.
 To remedy this either change the spot instance to another az and redeploy or just redeploy.*